SamZorSec/Open-Home-Automation/openhome/README.md

 Some extra components have to be installed for providing notifications (with Telegram) with weather conditions (with Forecast.io) to the user and for detecting when the user when is entering/leaving the house (with Owntracks and an iBeacon).

 ### Telegram
 To use Telegram we need to create a bot.
-The procedure is discribed [here](https://core.telegram.org/bots).
+The procedure is described [here](https://core.telegram.org/bots).

 Configuration for Home Assistant: